Red Sox vs. Tigers Player Props Betting Odds

 Devers Stats

-- Devers has recorded a base hit in two games in a row.
-In his last five games he is batting .167 with two doubles and a walk.
+- Devers enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .235 with a double and two walks.

 Devers Recent Games